JohannesWiesner/braincontrol/README.md

 ## State transitions

-`braincontrol.transitions` computes all requested transitions between rows of a state matrix.
-By default, `Transitioner` normalizes the adjacency matrix with nctpy for the selected time system.
+`braincontrol.transitions` computes requested transitions between states using Network Control Theory.
+For tabular input, states are represented by rows and nodes by columns.

+`Transitioner` follows a scikit-learn-style `fit` / `transform` API.
+Parameters that define the network and control model are supplied when the estimator is created.
+Node information is established during `fit`, while transition-specific state labels and transition order are supplied during `transform`.

 ```python
 from braincontrol.transitions import Transitioner